googleapis/google-cloud-ruby/RELEASING.md

 1. Add a title in the format "Release #{gem_name} #{version_number}".

-1. Copy the content of the most recent update in the gem's CHANGELOG into the textarea with placeholder text "Describe this release".
+1. Copy the content of the most recent update in the gem's CHANGELOG.md into the textarea with placeholder text "Describe this release".

 1. Click "Publish release"